ShrutiBijawat08/Machine-Learning/README.md

-# Machine-Learning: This is my first repository
+# Machine-Learning: This is folder will discuss the machine learning algorithms using Python